escharf72/Basic_Onshape_CAD/README.md

 ## Onshape Challenge ##
 **Description:**
-The challenge was to create a spinner mechanism **Reflection/Lessons Learned:**
+The challenge was to create a spinner mechanism with minimal instructions.
+**Reflection/Lessons Learned:**
+This assignment helped me to be more confident in my Onshape skills and to improve my patience and perseverence.
+Mates were by far the most difficult thing for me in this assignment, but I was introduced to many of the mates as I tried to figure out which ones to use.